survivejs/react-book/manuscript/06_from_notes_to_kanban.md

 ```

 Try modifying a lane name now.
 Modifications should get saved now the same way as they do for notes.
 Deleting lanes should be possible as well.

-It probably would be possible to refactor the current implementation somewhat.
-You could, for instance, start by standardizing CRUD operations.
-That would likely decrease the amount of code while adding some rigidity to it.
-As this is a small project, there's probably no need to over-engineer things so we can leave it as is.
-Of course you can try to push the implementation further.
-There are better ways to compose the functionality.

 ## Styling Kanban Board